Maximum Mileage: 12 Easy Ways to Extend the Life of Your Running Shoes

 Unchecked moisture can drastically shorten the life of a shoe.
 “Bacteria builds up in there.
 You gotta remember you’re sweating in those shoes, you’re running through creeks and puddles,” Coach Bennett explains.
 “One reason shoes don’t make it to 300 or 400 miles is not that they’ve lost their function, their cushion, their responsiveness — they just stank.”

-So how do you stop the stank?
-Make sure your shoes can dry out after every run.
+To stop the stank, make sure your shoes can dry out after every run.
 Start by simply storing them in a spot with decent air flow.
-(Although, if leaving them outside, Jo in LA warns against prolonged exposure to direct sun, which can warp materials and fade colors.)

 Extra soggy?
 Go a step further by stuffing shoes with crumpled newspaper to absorb water and speed up the drying process.
 Raj, the apparel designer, even keeps a bucket of rice in his garage just for drying shoes — a bit like the trick you’ve likely used to extract moisture from a wet cell phone.